Conduct and competence

 Edmonton, Alberta T5J 5E6

-Teachers have many questions about the new Code of Professional Conduct for Teachers and Teacher Leaders and new discipline process.
+Teachers have many questions about the Code of Professional Conduct for Teachers and Teacher Leaders and the discipline process.
 The most frequently asked questions are answered here.

-If you have additional questions about the new process or how it affects you, contact the ATA.
+If you have additional questions about the process or how it affects you, contact the ATA.

 What is the Alberta Teaching Profession Commission?